 Regarding EACOP, the potential impacts associated with the 30-metre-wide pipeline corridor were assessed and resulted in regulatory approved Environmental and Social Impact Assessments (ESIA) for the Ugandan and Tanzanian sections.
 In parallel, an International Finance Corporation (IFC) Performance Standard (PS) 6 (Biodiversity Conservation and Sustainable Management of Living Natural Resources) compliant Critical Habitat Assessment (CHA) was conducted.

 To achieve PS6 compliance, the CHA was conducted in both the marine and terrestrial environments to determine the presence, distribution and extent of Natural Habitat and Critical Habitat.
-To further avoid and minimize biodiversity impacts and to provide guidance for the offsetting scenarios the following PS6 associated plans were developed
+To further avoid and minimize biodiversity impacts and to provide guidance for the offsetting scenarios the following PS6 associated plans were developed:

 - the Biodiversity Action Plan (BAP).
 It details the approach for achieving No Net Loss for Natural Habitat and Net Gain for Critical Habitat and the features they support;